debraysimon/tpxle-doc/docs/AbeewayRefGuide/downlink-messages/parameters-configuration/readme.md

 |pw_stat_period|0x02|second|0, 300 - 604800|No more used|

 :::tip Notes
-1. Special sequence is described in [Reed switch interface](#reed-switch-interface) section.
+<sup>12</sup>  Special sequence is described in [Reed switch interface](/AbeewayRefGuide/functioning/user-interfaces/#reed-switch-interface) section.

-2. If set to 0, the long press duration is 1 second, if set to a value above 8, the long press duration is 8 seconds
+<sup>13</sup>  If set to 0, the long press duration is 1 second, if set to a value above 8, the long press duration is 8 seconds
 :::

 **Example 1**: